KKotlicki/Cibot/README.md

 **Development Rules:**
-1.  name variables by PEP8 standard
+1.  name variables by PEP 8 standard
-2.  do not create subfolders or add any non-cog files in cogs/
+2.  do not create subfolders or add any non-cog files in `cogs/`
 3.  if you want to create directory for new features, do so in the main directory
-4.  unless you have a good reason, do not change cibot.py script
+4.  unless you have a good reason, do not change `cibot.py` script
 5.  make sure to test your code before uploading
 6. remember not to break asynchronicity
+7. for every new library or module you add, update `requirements.txt` with them
 7. do not duplicate function names, command aliases, or features
 8. do not duplicate function names, command aliases, or features